Club Procedures

 • On grass, gravel etc... test magnetos on the first part of the take off roll while there is time to abort.

 • We require 150 hours logged before a member can be Pilot in command.
+Additionally the club requires at least 10 hours in type before acting PIC.

 New Members (top)